hoy25/INFSCI-1740-DS-Soccer-athletes-Athe/README.md

 7. **Player Name**: The name of the player that took the shot.
 8. **Goal Zone**: Represents where the shot went on goal.

+### Duel By Position Graph

+**Purpose:** This visualization breaks down the different ground duels (offensive, defensive, dribble) by position.

+**Bar Graph Generation:** Utilizes ggplot2 to create the bar graph using the position of the player and the counts.
+Filtered by duels to and then picked out ground duels to analyze.

+**Aesthetics and Labels:** Used color scheme “Set2” and angled labels to ensure readability, along with changing readability.

+**Reactivity:** In progress

+### Duel Heatmap

+**Purpose**: Creates areas based on the amount of duels that occurred in different parts of the field.

+**Heatmap Generation**: Utilizes ggplot and then uses cut() to break the graph up and generates general areas instead of more specific points.

+**Aesthetic and Visuals**: Uses a scale gradient color scheme with black being the most amount of duels and white being the lease amount

+**Reactivity:** In progress

+### Player Position

+**Purpose**: Averages the x and y coordinates of the different player positions to see which part of the field they spend most of their time on.
+Allows coaches to see a general pattern and cross-reference it with the duels map to learn patterns.

+**Plot Generation**: Utilizes ggplot2 and the mean() function with the x and y coordinate and grouped by player position

+**Aesthetics and visuals**: Adjusted the text to ensure readability.
+Did not add size to geom_point() to increase precision.

 The following image shows a breakdown for **Goal Zone**:

 ![Goal Zones](Images/goal-zones.png)